sg613/Genesis-Grade-Monitor/README.md

    **ONCE INSTALLED YOU MUST RUN THE COMMAND ``pip install -r requirements.txt``** **NECESARY STEPS TO RUN THE PROGRAM BELOW**

-    Open the login.txt file and replace each placeholder with your information
+    Open the .env file and replace each placeholder with your information

     **YOU MUST REPLACE EACH ITEM IN THE SAME LINE THE PLACEHOLDER WAS**